You come into work on Monday morning, log in to your emails and find a customer demanding their personal data from your organisation.

 Is the individual requesting the information who they say they are?

-I know it can be tempting to just assume the person is who they say they are, but you need to follow procedure, otherwise you could find yourself sending the right information to the wrong person or even being deceived.
+I know it can be tempting to just assume the person is who they say they are, but you need to follow procedure, otherwise you could find yourself giving someone unauthorised access to information that's not theirs.

 You will need to ask for a recent utility bill or a photographic identification to verify their identity.
 It is best to stick with passports and licenses as the main form of photographic identification.